growdigital/groundwork/src/blog/170714-post-image.md

 collection: blog
 ---

-Content from another blog post.
+Body content from another blog post.
+Short but still the body content.